 While delays and setbacks are an inevitable aspect of any cloud project, we know that for businesses working at global scale, it’s crucial that we can react quickly, even when dealing with logistics and international customs, in order to deliver their project on time.

-When the Black Box arrived on-site, the temporary, mobile machine was integrated into the Black Box, with the virtual machines for the Relativity application migrated over to the Black Box hardware, thereafter the temporary mobile machine was removed and returned to the UK.
+When the Converged Cloud Stack arrived on-site, the temporary, mobile machine was integrated into the Stack, with the virtual machines for the Relativity application migrated over to the Converged Cloud Stack, thereafter the temporary mobile machine was removed and returned to the UK.

 Our client now benefits from high-performance dedicated infrastructure in Dubai, with Cloudhelix providing support and managed services remotely.
 While the initial project was focused solely on Relativity, having cloud connectivity in Dubai provides our client with a solid springboard for future growth in a booming region.

 It’s important for businesses running at a global scale that, even when relying on physical kit, cloud projects can happen as fast as their businesses move.
 This requires a considered project approach and cloud solutions that be quickly deployed.
-The Black Box is a nimble, mobile solution that allows businesses to provision dedicated cloud infrastructure in a short amount of time, something which many cloud providers simply aren’t built to deliver.
+The Converged Cloud Stack is a nimble, mobile solution that allows businesses to provision dedicated cloud infrastructure in a short amount of time, something which many cloud providers simply aren’t built to deliver.